StevenBerdak/ConsoleRunner/README.md

 ```
         consoleRunner.start();
 ```
-Warning: Do not use System.in as the InputStream for more than a single ConsoleRunner
+Warning: Do not use System.in more than once

 Console commands are read in the following format: